An Introduction to Ferrum College

 showers, toilets, laundry, equipment storage, training room, and film room.
 Offices

 for the coaches are also located in the Field House.

 INTRAMURAL FIELDS are available for football, soccer, lacrosse, and softball.

-W. P. SWARTZ GYMNASIUM houses a 1,200-seat basketball court, a swimming pool, weight
+W. P. SWARTZ GYMNASIUM houses a 1,200-seat basketball court, a swimming pool, locker

-FERRUM FITNESS CENTER houses two basketball courts, two racquetball courts, and
+THE YMCA AT FERRUM COLLEGE houses two basketball courts, two racquetball courts, and

 ADAMS LAKE, in the center of campus, and two nearby ponds stocked with fish are used